@bluelibs/runner - v5.5.0

 Capability Node.js Browser Edge Notes

-Core runtime (tasks/resources/events/hooks) Full Full Full Platform adapters hide runtime differences
+Core runtime (tasks/resources/middleware/events/hooks) Full Full Full Platform adapters hide runtime differences

 Async Context (r.asyncContext) Full None None Requires Node.js AsyncLocalStorage